-Our staff and trustees are the heart of Saferworld’s work.
-Their skills and expertise ensure that we continue to be seen as a leading conflict prevention and peacebuilding organisation.
-With offices in 14 countries, we have over 160 staff members working across our geographic, policy, advocacy and support teams.
+Our staff and trustees are at the heart of Saferworld’s work.
+Their skills and expertise ensure that we continue to be a leading conflict prevention and peacebuilding organisation.
+We have over 150 staff members working across our programme, policy, advocacy and support teams.

 Our trustees help guide Saferworld in all major decisions.
 Their advice is backed up by years of experience and expertise in a range of areas – from finance, policy research and communications to peacebuilding and management.

-Jeremy joined Saferworld in 2014 and was elected as chair in 2017.
+Stephanie joined Saferworld in 2015 and was elected as chair in 2020.

 From Saferworld’s early beginnings, Owen has worked closely with the organisation, serving as chair of the board of trustees for over a decade.
 He has held many expert and advisory roles for Bradford University as well as for over 20 governments, the European Union, the Organisation for Security and Cooperation in Europe, the United Nations and multiple policy networks.

 Owen has been an active member of Saferworld’s board since the 1990s.